 Size runs small

-Bottom-Line: The Columbia Eager Air Interchange is an incredibly inexpensive model that pairs a durable 210T nylon outer shell with an impressive 250 g polyester inner jacket and numerous extra features.
+Bottom-Line: The Columbia Eager Air Interchange is an incredibly inexpensive model that pairs a durable 210T nylon outer shell with an impressive 250 g polyester inner layer and numerous extra features.

 One of the most significant features to aid the Patagonia Snowshot in this endeavor is the included powder skirt, though it only connects to Patagonia ski pants.
 However, the powder skirt finds further enhancement with a removable hood that is also adjustable and helmet-compatible.